 - a.
 School officials within the educational institution who have legitimate educational interests; - b.
-At the student's request, officials of schools at which the student intends to enroll; - c.
-The Comptroller General of the United States, the U.S. Dept. of Education Secretary, the administrative head of the education agency, or the educational authorities; - d.
+At the student's request, officials of schools at which the student intends to enroll; - The Comptroller General of the United States, the U.S. Dept. of Education Secretary, the administrative head of the education agency, or the educational authorities; - d.
 In connection with a student's request for or receipt of financial aid as necessary to determine the eligibility, amount, or conditions of the financial aid, or to enforce the terms and conditions of the aid; - e.
 If required by a state law requiring disclosure that was adopted before November 19, 1974; - f.
 Organizations or educational agencies conducting legitimate research, providing no personally identifiable information about the student is made public; - g.
-To parents of an eligible student who claim the student as a dependent; and proof of which has been provided by means of income tax returns.

-- h.
-To comply with a judicial order or a lawfully issued subpoena;

-- To appropriate parties in a health or safety emergency;

-- j.
-Directory information so designated by the educational institution as follows:

-- 1. Name

-- 2. Address

-- 3. Telephone listing

-- 4. Date and place of birth

-- 5. Major field of study
+To parents of an eligible student who claim the student as a dependent; and proof of which has been provided by means of income tax returns. - h.
+To comply with a judicial order or a lawfully issued subpoena; - To appropriate parties in a health or safety emergency; - j.
+Directory information so designated by the educational institution as follows: - 1.
+Name - 2.
+Address - 3.
+Telephone listing - 4.
+Electronic Mail Address (E-mail) - 5.
+Date and place of birth - 6.
+Major field of study - 7.
+Classification - 8.
+Participation in officially recognized college activities - 9.
+Sports weight and height of athletic team members - 10.
+Dates of attendance - 11.
+Degrees or certificates earned - 12.
+Awards received - 13.
+Most recent previous educational institution attended - 14.
+Photograph

-- 6. Classification

-- 7. Participation in officially recognized college activities

-- 8. Sports weight and height of athletic team members

-- 9. Dates of attendance

-- 10. Degrees or certificates earned

-- 11. Awards received

-- 12. Most recent previous educational institution attended

-- 13. Photograph

-The college will publish Directory Information, collectively, or individually, UNLESS a student notifies the Registrar in writing to the contrary within ten (10) days of the semester in which the initial enrollment is made.
+The college will publish Directory Information, collectively, or individually, UNLESS a student notifies the

+Registrar in writing to the contrary within ten (10) days of the semester in which the initial enrollment is made.
 If the student makes such notice, all Directory Information will be withheld from publication.